 How are standards developed?

-Our standards are developed and approved through a consensus-based process that ensures all interested stakeholders can participate.
-We are an American National Standards Institute (ANSI) accredited standards developer, and our process conforms with ANSI procedures.
+Our standards are developed and approved through a consensus-based process that ensures that all interested stakeholders can participate.
+PMI is an American National Standards Institute (ANSI) accredited standards developer, and our process conforms with ANSI requirements.

-The committee meets over a period of several months to draft and refine the standard.
+- The team meets over a period of several months to draft and refine the standard.

-The finished standard is sent for approval to the PMI consensus body, a group of independent volunteer members who validate the development process of each PMI standard.
+- The finished standard is sent for approval to the Standards Consensus Committee, a group of independent volunteers, who validate the development process of each PMI standard.